Search

 IMPORTANT DATES

-Selected papers from the conference will be considered for publication through multiple outlets:
+Selected papers from the conference will be considered for publication through the University of Technology’s Press.

 Authors will have the opportunity to incorporate feedback from the conference presentation into revised submissions.